All Products

 Consumer Offset

-Latest Offset
+Latest offset

 Select the network type for message routing.
 Valid values:

-Invocation Mode
+Invocation Method

-Select the function invocation mode.
+Select the invocation method.

 Valid values:

-Synchronous
+Synchronous invocation

 Trigger State

-Enable Trigger
+Enable trigger

 After the trigger is created, it appears on the Triggers tab.
 To modify or delete the trigger, see Manage triggers.

-Step 2: Configure function input parameters
+Step 2: Configure a test event

 1. On the Code tab of the function details page, click the image.png icon next Test Function and select Configure Test Parameters from the drop-down list.